Nauder/floowandereeze-and-modding-qt/docs/features/card.md

 - **Extract**: Extract the card's texture
 - **Restore**: Restore the card from backup
 - **Edit**: Open the card text editor dialog
+- **Favorite**: Mark/unmark the selected card as favorite

 ### Search

 - Search box with auto-complete suggestions
 - Minimum 3 characters required for search
 - Case-insensitive search
+- **Favorites**: Filter to show only favorited cards
+- **Search Description**: Toggle to search both card names and descriptions (default: names only)
-- Matches partial text within original (not modded) card names
+- Matches partial text within original (not modded) card names and optionally descriptions

 ## Usage

 1. **Searching Cards**
       - Type at least 3 characters in the search box
       - Use auto-complete suggestions for quick selection
+      - Check "Search Description" to include card descriptions in search results
+      - Check "Favorites" to filter only favorited cards
       - The list will filter to show matching cards after clicking the search button or pressing ENTER

 2. **Selecting a Card**